 And Why It’s Malicious

-Over the last year or so we’ve seen increased instances of referral spam when analyzing data in Google Analytics and Search Console.
+In the last few years, we’ve seen increased instances of referral spam when analyzing data in Google Analytics and Search Console.
 At the very least it’s annoying, as it skews website statistics.
 At its worst, it can cause Denial of Service outages.
-So what’s a Webmaster to do?
+So what’s a Webmaster to do to keep the ghosts at bay?

 A Type of Spamdexing

-Referrer spam — also known as referrer bombing — is a type of spamdexing caused when robots target search engines.
+Referrer spam — also known as referrer bombing, ghost traffic, or referral spam — is a type of spamdexing caused when robots target search engines.
 It creates a fake referrer URL, confusing website traffic reporting systems.
 Some bots use automated programs that systematically search for way to infiltrate a website’s security.
-Sucuri talked about referrer spam in a July 2015 post.
+Sucuri talked about referrer spam way back in a July 2015 post.
 They explained that hackers program these bad bots to:

 - Scrape a website content in order to plagiarize it